taplytics/Taplytics-Android-SDK/README.md

   ```

-3. _Override your application’s onCreate() method (not your main activity) and call Taplytics.startTaplytics().
+3. _Override your Application’s onCreate() method (not your main activity) and call Taplytics.startTaplytics().
+If you don't have an Application class, create one.
 It should look like this:_

 	```java
   public class ExampleApplication extends Application {